€57,48 €47,50 hors TVA

 The mackerel tabby, which is one of the most common tabby cat markings, bears a resemblance to zebra stripes with vertical stripes that traverse the entire coat.
 These stripes are typically narrow and evenly spaced, resembling the shape of a mackerel fish upon closer examination, hence the name.

-Conversely, the classic tabby, also known as blotched tabby, exhibits large patches on the coat, usually round or oval in shape, and can appear in varied, random patterns across the coat.
+Conversely, the classic tabby, also known as blotched or marbled tabby, exhibits large patches on the coat, usually round or oval in shape, and can appear in varied, swirling patterns across the coat.
+The marbled look is especially striking, with broad bands of colour that often form a bullseye or whorled appearance on the cat’s sides.

 Caractéristiques cliniques

-The Mackerel Tabby has slender, curving stripes throughout their body, which may be broken into shorter segments resembling spots, especially on the belly and legs, or continue unbroken.
-The Classic Tabby pattern is defined by the thick, curving bands of color that often swirl into a bullseye or marbled pattern on the side of the cat’s body.
+The mackerel tabby typically shows slender, curving stripes across the body, which may break into shorter segments resembling spots on the belly and legs or continue unbroken along the coat.
+In contrast, the classic or blotched/marbled tabby is characterized by thick, curving bands of color that swirl into a bullseye or marbled pattern on the sides, producing a more dramatic and irregular appearance compared to the neat stripes of the mackerel type.

 Additional Information